-Many of the alternative therapies, particularly those termed "holistic," are aimed at treating the body as a whole, rather than as a disease or a symptom.
-Most of these therapies have not made claims for people with Down syndrome that have been any different from the claims they have made for the general population.
-However, some therapies have claimed to improve motor and cognitive functions as well as growth and overall activity specifically in persons with Down syndrome.
-Some have claimed to change some of the physical features of Down syndrome to a more "normalized" appearance and to reverse intellectual disability.
+Many alternative therapies, particularly those termed "holistic," are aimed at treating the body as a whole rather than treating a disease or a symptom.
+Most proponents of these therapies have not made claims for people with Down syndrome that have been any different from the claims they have made for the general population.
+However, some therapies have been claimed to improve motor and cognitive functions as well as growth and overall activity specifically in persons with Down syndrome.
+Some therapies have even been claimed to change some of the physical features of Down syndrome to a more "normalized" appearance and to reverse intellectual disability.

 Have Any of These Claims Been Scientifically Proven?

 Although varied treatments have been in use for many years, available research studies are often limited.
-Observation and experiences are often the first step in the research process.
-However, while anecdotal successes can be exciting and increase popular interest in a particular therapy, rigorous scientific study is still the benchmark by which treatments are held as to their effectiveness and safety.
-As more and more physicians in the US are becoming familiar with alternative and complementary treatments, parents should discuss any potential new treatment with their doctors to learn more about any known benefits and side effects.
+Observation and experience are often the first step in the research process.
+However, while anecdotal successes can be exciting and can increase popular interest in a particular therapy, rigorous scientific study is still the benchmark by which treatments are held as to their effectiveness and safety.
+Especially as more and more physicians in the US are becoming familiar with alternative and complementary treatments, parents should discuss any potential new treatment with their doctors to learn more about any known benefits and side effects.

 Is the Use of Alternative Therapies Recommended?

-NDSS and other organizations interested in the welfare of persons with Down syndrome, such as the National Down Syndrome Congress, the Down Syndrome Medical Interest Group, and the American College of Medical Genetics, can only recommend treatments and therapies for individuals with Down syndrome that have undergone thorough scientific study.
+NDSS and other organizations interested in the welfare of persons with Down syndrome, such as the National Down Syndrome Congress, the Down Syndrome Medical Interest Group and the American College of Medical Genetics, can only recommend treatments and therapies for individuals with Down syndrome that have undergone thorough scientific study.
 This includes large, randomized, double-blind research studies that evaluate the safety and efficacy of the treatment in question.
-These organizations are not discouraging parents from making decisions they feel are right for their child.
-However, they feel that benefits, risks, and side effects must be clearly shown before they can recommend any of the treatments in good conscience.
-The difficulty is that good research studies take time and money.
+These organizations do not aim to discourage parents from making decisions they feel are right for their child.
+However, they feel that benefits, risks and side effects must be clearly shown before they can recommend any of the treatments in good conscience.
+Good research studies take time and money.
 NDSS has encouraged the National Institute of Child Health and Human Development to consider this type of research.
-The National Institutes of Health have also created a separate division, the National Center for Complementary and Alternative Medicine, to provide information on alternative therapies to the general public and begin carefully evaluating such treatments.
+The National Institutes of Health have created a separate division, the National Center for Complementary and Alternative Medicine, to provide information on alternative therapies to the general public and to begin carefully evaluating such treatments.

 How Can I Sort Through This Information?
 What Facts Should I Consider?

-- The nature of the research data and large, controlled, replicable studies to measure the true benefits and risks.
+- Think about the nature of the research data and whether it came out of a large, controlled, replicable study.

 - Be familiar with the position statements on certain treatments by the National Down Syndrome Society and other national organizations.

-- What is the experience of other professionals who are familiar with the treatment?
+- Inquire about the experiences of other professionals who are familiar with the treatment.

 - National Center for Complementary and Alternative Medicine